ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **CONTINUOUS INTEGRATION![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.107.png)**

-Continuous Integration is the process of automating the incorporation of new code into a project. at may include running static analysis on new code, running tests, building the code, and generating any required build artifacts (such as container images).
+Continuous Integration is the process of automating the incorporation of new code into a project.
+That may include running static analysis on new code, running tests, building the code, and generating any required build artifacts (such as container images).
 Most startups use hosted CI platforms such as GitLab runners, GitHub actions, Bitbucket pipelines, Jenkins, or CircleCI to do continuous integration activities.

 Some best practices for CI: